olyvialabs/codesapiens-convos/outputs/0xpasho|codesapiens/controllers/formActionController.md

 # formActionController.js

-This file contains the implementation of the form action controller, which is responsible for handling form action-related requests and interacting with the form action model.
+## Description
+The `formActionController.js` file is a JavaScript module that contains functions for handling form actions in a web application.
+It exports several methods that interact with the `formActionModel` module to perform CRUD operations on form actions in a database.
+This file is typically used as a controller in an Express.js application.

 ## Examples

-Here are some examples of how to use the form action controller:
+Here are some examples of how to use the `formActionController` class:

 1. Adding a new form action:
 ```javascript